 Below there are dictionaries created by me using Lugrekh's dictionary of all Black Speech dialects.
 Unfortunately its original was lost.
-Another man published it on the other site, but it didn't work at the moment of writing these text.
+Another man published it on the other site, but it didn't work at the moment of writing this text.
 I have corrected some mispellings, added my own :).
-Also similiar words from different dialects were grouped under one entry.
+Also similar words from different dialects were grouped under one entry.
 I added some words which I was needed for translating some lyrics.
 All of them were adopted from other dialects, so they don't break their rules.
+Please keep in mind that grammatical rules of Lessons are suitable only for Shadowlandian (LOS) dialect.

 Can't find a translation?